hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 		/System/Library/Frameworks/Foundation.framework/Versions/C/Foundation (compatibility version 300.0.0, current version 2202.0.0)
 		/usr/lib/libobjc.A.dylib (compatibility version 1.0.0, current version 228.0.0)

 The entry `@rpath/SDL2.framework/Versions/A/SDL2 (compatibility version 3001.0.0, current version 3001.0.0)` indicates that this framework is expected to be found using a runtime path (rpath), rather than a fixed location on disk.
-There are typically some default paths that are searched at runtime, s well as any search paths that are embedded within the binary itself, which are set at build time.
+There are typically some default paths that are searched at runtime, as well as any search paths that are embedded within the binary itself, which are set at build time.

 Let's check the binary with `otool -l` (note the lowercase) to see if there are any rpaths baked in:

 	otool -l Debug/testapp